Egyptian Pistachio Dukkah Seasoning is spice blend that is delicious combination roasted and ground nuts, spices and seeds. Here is how to make it.

 - Remove in a plate and let cool.

-- Add all the ingredients in a mortar and pestle and grind to make a coarse powder.
+- Add all the ingredients in a grinder and grind to make a coarse powder.

 - Store in an airtight container in refrigerator for upto 2 months.